 PlotDigitizer.com

-PlotDigitizer.com is a browser-based digitizer with a clean landing page and a competent core extraction flow.
-The free tier covers single-chart work; XLSX export and batch features sit behind a paid plan.
+Browser digitizer with a clean landing page and a competent core flow.
+Free tier covers single-chart; XLSX and batch are paid.

 GetData Graph Digitizer

-Strengths: snappy native UI, robust on large/high-DPI charts, includes some axis transformations (date axes, reciprocal) that browser tools don’t.
-Reasonable manual point placement controls.
+Strengths: snappy native UI, robust on large/high-DPI charts, includes axis transformations (date, reciprocal) browser tools don’t.

 Engauge Digitizer

-Engauge Digitizer is open source (GPLv2), with desktop builds for Windows, Mac, and Linux.
-It’s the closest thing to WebPlotDigitizer in the desktop world.
+Open source (GPLv2), desktop builds for Windows, Mac, Linux.
+Closest thing to WebPlotDigitizer on desktop.

-Strengths: free, cross-platform, supports linear/log/polar/date axes, has a real undo stack, and the segment-fill auto-extraction works well on smooth curves.
-Active enough community for issues to get answered.
+Strengths: free, cross-platform, linear/log/polar/date axes, real undo stack, segment-fill auto-extraction on smooth curves.
+Active community.

-Use it when: you want open source on the desktop, you process complex axis types, and you don’t mind the install.
+Use when: open source desktop, complex axes, don’t mind the install.

 Graph Grabber

-Graph Grabber is a Windows freemium tool from Quintessa, oriented toward engineering and consulting workflows.
-The free version covers basic extraction; the paid version adds batch and Excel-friendly output.
+Windows freemium tool from Quintessa, engineering/consulting focus.
+Free covers basic extraction; paid adds batch and Excel output.

 Weaknesses: Windows only.
-Free version is limited.
-No color-based auto-extraction.
-No polar/ternary axes.
+Free is limited.
+No color auto-extraction.
+No polar/ternary.

-Use it when: you’re on Windows, you want XLSX output without leaving the desktop, and your charts are linear/log only.
+Use when: Windows, want XLSX without leaving the desktop, charts are linear/log.

 im2graph

-im2graph is a lightweight desktop digitizer for Linux and macOS — small footprint, focused on the core extraction loop.
+Lightweight desktop digitizer for Linux and macOS — small footprint, core extraction loop only.

 Weaknesses: no color auto-extraction, no polar/ternary, no XLSX.
-UI is bare-bones.
-Development cadence is slow.
+Bare-bones UI.
+Slow development.

-Use it when: you want a no-frills tool on Linux, you’re comfortable with manual clicking, and CSV is all you need.
+Use when: no-frills Linux tool, comfortable manual clicking, CSV is enough.

 Decision tree